Gurobi/gurobi-optimods/docs/source/mods/lad-regression.rst

     plt.figure(figsize=(8, 4))
     coefficients.plot.bar(ax=plt.gca())

-At this stage there isn't much to observe, the chosen coefficients are broadly similar.
+At this stage there isn't much to observe; the chosen coefficients are broadly
+similar:

 .. figure:: figures/lad-regression-coeffs.png
     :width: 600